Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Panzanella with lettuce

 This Panzanella salad recipe is popular in the most central Italian region, Umbria.
-We love this version, and it's what we usually make in our home.
-Pick some fresh and crunchy Romaine lettuce, chop it up, and add it to the bowl with the remaining ingredients.
+We love this version, which we usually make in our home.

 Panzanella Romana